kevinolega/callcentertrainingtips/_posts/2012-08-25-how-to-gracefully-lose-opportunities.md

 You'll get it eventually just as I did.
 I'll be here to guide you along the way.

-<blockquote>Whether they say yes or no to you it's okay.
-You just used them for practice. </blockquote>
+> Whether they say yes or no to you it's okay.
+You just used them for practice.

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.

+This is not a sponsored post so if you read until the end, show your love and support by [buying our books](http://callcentertrainingtips.com/promos/), [making a donation](http://callcentertrainingtips.com/support/), subscribing on  [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA) and sharing this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.